 Son Bou offers a range of bars and restaurants, some of which are lively, and filled with lots of Spanish hospitality.
-Although most of the nightlife is relatively low key in Son Bou, there is one disco, but if you wish to experience something a little wilder, then head to Mahon for a wider choice of clubs and bars.
+The nightlife is relatively low key in Son Bou but if you wish to experience something a little wilder, then head to Mahon for a wider choice of clubs and bars.

 If you fancy enjoying a glass of vino from you villa terrace, Menorca has many delicious local vintages for you to choose from, and what better way to take your pick then to see them in the making and sample them first.
 Vineyards – or bodegas – throughout the island offer guided tours and tastings.
 Closest to Son Bou is Viñas Binifadet near Sant Lluís, where you can find the island’s first ‘champagne’ - a pink sparkling wine produced from merlot and syrah grapes.
 Also nearby are Bodega Vi de S'Illa in Alaior, Sant Patrici near Ferreries, Ferrer de Muntpalau at Es Mercadal and Vine Sa Cudía at S'Albufera des Grau Nature Park.
 Menorcan whites are fruity and fresh, while reds are full bodied, fruity and aromatic, so whatever your palate craves, you’ll find it on villa holidays in Menorca.